 Address: Bayerstraße 13, Ludwigsvorstadt

 Located between the Hauptbahnhof and Karlsplatz, Hotel Bayer’s is a modern hotel that spars among the top hotels in Bavaria’s capital.
-Besides the central location, one of the most convenient in Munich, rooms at Hotel Bayer’s feature airy yet colourful contemporary designs.
+Besides the central location, one of the most convenient in Munich, rooms at Hotel Bayer’s feature airy yet colorful contemporary designs.

 Comfort extends beyond the bedding and furniture to the staff, who work tirelessly to ensure a pleasant stay.
-There’s no restaurant on-site, but the area around Hotel Bayer’s teems with the best international food selection in Munich.
+There’s no restaurant on-site, but the area around Hotel Bayer’s teems with the tastiest international food selection in Munich.

 Not far from the hotel is the area of Ludwigvorstadt called Little Istanbul.
-Steal a taste of a döner kebab, street food that seems as common in Germany as bratwurst, on the way back to your room.
+Steal a taste of a döner kebab, a street food that seems as common in Germany as bratwurst, on the way back to your room.

 Novotel München City Arnulfpark